 Deep neural networks produce fast and better results using different models let’s discuss a few of them

-Region convolutional neural networks(RNN) is one of the family of CNN defined in 2014.
+Region convolutional neural networks(RNN) are one of the families of CNN defined in 2014.
 The RNN model consists of three components.

 - First, RNN uses a region selector that performs a selective search to find pixels of region in each image.
 It merely extracts 2000 region proposals i.e bounding boxes

 - Next, these bounding boxes are sent for image classification done by a series of convolutional operations

 - Finally, each bounding box is classified as the name of the class it belongs

 Yolo Model was discovered in 2015, In the previous object models, the model doesn’t look at the complete image instead it looks at the part of the image.
 But in the YOLO Algorithm networks looks one time before giving the output image.
 The entire extraction and classification are done in single networks.
 The Yolo algorithm is defined in detail in the article ”Yolo algorithm for object detection”.

 Object detection technology is used in different ways through the implementation of computer vision and AI.
 It is really prevailing in our daily lives so let’s discuss how it is widely being used in our daily lives.